jouni-kantola/learning-a11y/README.md

 # Web Accessibility

-Web accessibility tends to be implemented as an afterthought after audits, because of ignorance rather than ill will. a11y should be seen as a basic requirement.
+Web accessibility tends to be implemented as an afterthought after audits, because of ignorance rather than ill will. a11y should be seen as a basic requirement, we currently are lacking awareness for.
 Don't exclude people.
+Start removing physical and/or cognitive barriers people have with software.

 This repo is meant as learning material for web development with accessibility top of mind.